flo2002/fhv-ss26-stream-processing/README.md

 ## Pattern 6: top 10 hottest and coldest stations in 2025 by peak temperature (Chris)
 thoughts:
-- Implemented as ordered summary statistics with a yearly 2025 window and Top-N ranking over station peak temperatures.
+- The first aggregate keeps one running summary per station: count, average, annual minimum, and annual maximum.
-- `hot` ranks stations by their highest measured temperature in 2025, `cold` ranks stations by their lowest measured temperature in 2025.
+- `hot` ranks stations by their highest measured temperature in 2025, while `cold` ranks stations by their lowest measured temperature in 2025.
+Each station appears at most once in each list.
+- When a station summary changes, its stale ranking entry is removed and the updated entry is inserted at the correct position using binary search.
+- The sorted lists are immediately trimmed to ten candidates, so an update touches at most ten entries instead of sorting every station again.
+- This remains exact because a station's annual maximum can only increase and its annual minimum can only decrease.
+An evicted station only needs to return when a later observation improves its extreme.
 - We used the full year as the window instead of the last 24 hours because our dataset is only historical 2025 NOAA data, not a live continuously growing stream.
 - Dashboard: `NOAA Temperature Ranking 2025`
 ```powershell